 Do you know your Python from Scratch, your Lua from Java?

-As technology continues to shape our lives, learning a computer programming language has become increasingly important for adults and kids alike.
+As technology continues to shape our futures, learning a computer programming language has become increasingly important for adults and kids alike.
 But, just as there are thousands of languages and dialects spoken across the world, there are many different programming languages, each with its own unique rules and applications.
+So what one should you start with?

 What is a coding language?